VChain: Chain-of-Visual-Thought for Reasoning in Video Generation: Limitations

-Our method fine-tunes a pre-trained video generator using only a small number of keyframes, referred to as \textit{Visual Thoughts}, as supervision.
+Our method fine-tunes a pre-trained video generator using several keyframes, referred to as \textit{Visual Thoughts}, as supervision.
 This sparse tuning introduces an inherent trade-off: optimizing too strongly on static keyframes may reduce motion dynamics, since the model adapts primarily to still images, while insufficient optimization may weaken the reasoning signals injected into the generator, producing results closer to the untuned baseline.

 Despite the potential trade-off, this \textit{sparse} tuning strategy offers two main advantages: \textit{(1) Focused adaptation}: the model concentrates its capacity on semantically critical transitions (\eg, melting, breaking, or object interactions) rather than reconstructing entire video sequences. \textit{(2) Efficiency}, as it eliminates the need for dense videos, significantly reducing both data preparation and computational overhead.
 This makes our approach well-suited for inference-time integration into existing pipelines.